What is Acupuncture?

 Acuzen Wellness Center

 To service the whole person through a conglomeration of different modalities including Acupuncture, Herbal Medicine, Cupping, E-Stim, GuaSha, Moxibustion & Tui-Na.
-We also offer Massage, Salt Caves and Yoga to work together with our clients to achieve complete wellness in a therapeutic and relaxing environment.
+We also offer Massage and Salt Caves, to work together with our clients to achieve complete wellness in a therapeutic and relaxing environment.

 Acuzen.com © Copyright 2020.
 All Rights Reserved.